What Is Self-Discipline and Why It Matters

 The Benefits

-• Self discipline, together with willpower, can help you overcome laziness, procrastination and indecisiveness.
-These skills make it possible to take action and persevere with it, even if the action is unpleasant and requires effort.
+- Self discipline, together with willpower, can help you overcome laziness, procrastination and indecisiveness.
+These skills make it possible to take action and persevere, even if the action is unpleasant and requires effort.

-• Self-discipline enables you to exercise moderation in what you do, become more patient, tolerant, understanding and considerate.
+- Self-discipline enables you to exercise moderation in what you do and become more patient, tolerant, understanding, and considerate.

-• A self disciplined person is more punctual than others, and invests more time and effort in what he or she does.
+- A self-disciplined person is more punctual than others and invests more time and effort in what they do.

-• A self disciplined person is more likely to take control of his or her life, set goals, and take concrete steps to achieve them.
+- A self-disciplined person is more likely to take control of their life, set goals, and take concrete steps to achieve them.

-The rabbit knew that he was faster, so he allowed himself to take a nap in the middle of the race.
+The rabbit knew he was faster, so he allowed himself to nap in the middle of the race.

-Meanwhile, the turtle plodded along, but with willpower and self discipline, it eventually managed to arrive first to the finish line.
+Meanwhile, the turtle plodded along, but with willpower and self-discipline, it eventually arrived first at the finish line.

 Like the turtle, with self discipline you can finish what you start doing.